-We look forward to seeing you at our Annual Shareholders Meeting on Wednesday, May 2, 2018 at 11:00 a.m., Mountain Time, at Stockmens Bank located at 25 N. Cascade Avenue, Suite 100, Colorado Springs, Colorado.
-In connection with that Meeting, you should have received with this Annual Report, via mail or electronically from your broker, your First Bancshares' proxy materials and notice of our annual shareholder meeting.
+We look forward to seeing you at our Annual Shareholders Meeting on Tuesday, April 30, 2019 at 11:00 a.m.
+Mountain Time, at Stockmens Bank located at 25 N. Cascade Avenue, Suite 100, Colorado Springs, Colorado.
+In connection with that meeting, you should have received this year's Annual Report via mail or electronically from your broker, your First Bancshares' proxy materials, and notice of our annual shareholder meeting.
 We are asking you to vote on the three proposals.
-Voting is easy and can be done via return mail, telephone or online; those details are provided in the materials you received.
-If you need information regarding the proxy materials or the Annual Meeting, please contact Shannon Peterson, Vice President, at (417) 547-7232 or shannon@fhsb.com.
+Voting is easy and can be done via return mail, telephone, or online; those details are provided in the materials you received.
+If you need information regarding the proxy materials or the Annual Meeting, please contact Shannon Peterson, Vice President, at (417) 547-7232 or shannonp@fhsb.com.